Towards Automated Identification of Violation Symptoms of Architecture Erosion: Discussion

 \begin{framed} {\textbf{Suggestion 1}: \textit{Researchers and practitioners are encouraged to establish and share datasets related to architecture violations.
 Besides, our study is scalable to retrain superior classifiers by adding more data from different sources, and can also be adapted to identify other issues}.} \end{framed}

 \textbf{Choose appropriate classifiers}.
-An ensemble classifier is a collection of classifiers that work together to classify instances by combining their individual outputs through voting.
+For traditional ML/DL-based classifiers, an ensemble classifier is a collection of classifiers that work together to classify instances by combining their individual outputs through voting.
 Researchers can consider exploring different selections of classifiers to further enhance the performance of ensemble classifiers.
 For example, to some extent, assigning varying weights to individual classifiers might partially mitigate the impact of biased classifiers on voting results.
+While ensemble classifiers based on LLMs require more time and resources, their performance often does not exceed that of certain top-performing individual LLM-based classifiers, particularly when configured with optimal few-shot settings.

-\begin{framed} {\textbf{Suggestion 2}: \textit{It is recommended for researchers to explore various combinations of classifiers and assign different weights to individual classifiers to further enhance the classification performance of ensemble classifiers for identifying architecture violations}.} \end{framed}
+\begin{framed} {\textbf{Suggestion 2}: \textit{When constructing traditional ML/DL-based classifiers, combining classifiers and assigning different weights to individual classifiers are recommended to further enhance the classification performance of ensemble classifiers for identifying architecture violations.
+In contrast, for LLM-based classifiers, choosing a suitable few-shot setting is recommended over ensemble techniques.}} \end{framed}

-\textbf{Take time investment into consideration}.
-Even though our study did not specifically investigate the time efficiency of classifiers' training, we observed that the TextCNN classifiers exhibited a long training time due to a large number of parameters.
-In comparison to traditional ML classifiers, DL classifiers require a longer training time, yet the results did not demonstrate a significant performance improvement.
-Therefore, when considering the practical implementation of classifiers, it is important to take into account the cost-benefit ratio of ``Performance/Time''.
-In situations where there is a limited dataset, traditional machine learning techniques may suffice in achieving the desired goals.
-Further research may explore additional methods for balancing the trade-off between performance and training time for classifiers.

-\begin{framed} {\textbf{Suggestion 3}: \textit{For certain software engineering tasks, constructing simple classifiers (e.g., individual or ensemble classifiers) can yield a superior return on investment compared to training complex DL-based classifiers, particularly when time investment needs to be taken into account}.} \end{framed}